-Q1: A student competes in Colorado softball for the first time in the fall of her junior year, then moves to Texas and competes in their spring softball season.
+- Q1: A school district which specifies that it is a four-year high school houses its 10th, 11th and 12th grades in one building, and its 9th grade high school students in another building along with 7th and 8th graders.
+Are the 9th graders, even though housed in another building, subject to all CHSAA, league and district eligibility standards? - A1: Yes. - Q2: A student competes in Colorado softball for the first time in the fall of her junior year, then moves to Texas and competes in their spring softball season.
 She and her family return to Colorado in the fall of her senior year.
-Is she eligible to compete in softball?
+Is she eligible to compete in softball? - Q2: No.

-1780.
 PHYSICAL EXAMINATION AND PARENTAL CONSENT

-- 1780.1 No pupil shall participate in formal practice or represent his/her/their school in interscholastic athletics until there is a statement on file with the principal or athletic director signed by his/her/their parents or legal guardian and a practitioner licensed in the United States to perform sports physicals certifying that: (a) he/she/they has passed an adequate physical examination within the past 365 calendar days; (b) that in the opinion of the examining licensed practitioner, he/she/they is physically fit to participate in high school athletics; and (c) that he/she/they has the consent of his/her/their parents or legal guardian to participate. - Q1: Who are some people licensed to perform physicals? - A1: MD's, DO's, Nurse Practitioners, Physician Assistants and Doctors of Chiropractic who are School Physical Certified (DC, Spc.).
+- No pupil shall participate in formal practice or represent his/her/their school in interscholastic athletics until there is a statement on file with the principal or athletic director signed by his/her/their parents or legal guardian and a practitioner licensed in the United States to perform sports physicals certifying that: (a) he/she/they has passed an adequate physical examination within the past 365 calendar days; (b) that in the opinion of the examining licensed practitioner, he/she/they is physically fit to participate in high school athletics; and (c) that he/she/they has the consent of his/her/their parents or legal guardian to participate. - Q1: Who are some people licensed to perform physicals?

+A1: MD's, DO's, Nurse Practitioners, Physician Assistants and Doctors of Chiropractic who are School Physical Certified (DC, Spc.).